magnus-leksell/zen-quote/README.md

 ### `GET /api/quotes`

 Returns quotes matching query.
 Example `/api/quotes?q=zen` which returns quotes which quote text **or** author contains _zen_ (this is the search done from the user interface), `/api/quotes?author=watts` which returns quotes that have author containing _watts_, or `/api/quotes?q=zen&author=watts` which returns quotes that contains _zen_ **and** have author containing _watts_.
 One of, or both, query parameters `q` or `author`is required, and at least 3 characters each needed to be considered when quering the database.

+## Notes

+There are 893 quotes from about 214 different authors in the database.

 ## Author